exercism/c/concepts/pointers/about.md

 Remember how pointers are powerful, but also potentially dangerous?
 But why doesn't it work?
-An array is a pointer and a pointer worked with a char array!
+An array is a pointer and a pointer worked with a `char` array!
-The reason is that, before, `adjective` was defined as a `char` array which is a variable belonging to `main`.
+The reason is that, before, `adjective` was defined as a `char` array which is a variable belonging to `main()`.
 Now, `adjective` is defined as a string _literal_, meaning that it is written to read-only static memory which belongs to the entire program.
+They are both pointers, but they point to different things.
 Trying to change a literal string value is like trying to change the literal value of `5`.
 It is not allowed.
 So, the problem isn't really that it's a pointer.